faultyagatha/go/design-patterns/design-patterns.md

 - two participants: observable and observer
 - observer is an object that wishes to be informed about events happening in the system
 - observable is the entity generating the events
+- common application in Go: send a notification when any property of a struct has changed